Blue Heelers: episode guide

 June 13, 2001

 PJ plays cupid in helping Jack form a bond with Tess.
 Jack is determined something is on the nose when Tess accidentally hits a young man, knocking him unconscious.
-While Tess puts herself up for scrutiny by the ESD, Jack sets about proving her innocence, and discovers the real blame might lie with the victim's connections to illegal bare knuckle boxing.
+While Tess puts herself up for scrutiny by the ESD after the man's medical condition becomes life-threatening, Jack sets about proving her innocence, and discovers the real blame might lie with the victim's connections to illegal bare knuckle boxing.

 June 20, 2001